wavesplatform/waves-lessons/EN/How Waves Works/d. What Is A Smart Asset And How To Create It/lesson.md

 ### Writting A Smart Asset Script ###

-There are two major steps to install a smart asset script:
+There are two major steps to installing a smart asset script:
 1. Prepare the ride script you would like to install on an asset:
     ```
     {-# STDLIB_VERSION 6 #-}